Solving Schr\"{o}dinger Equation Using Tensor Neural Network: Introduction

 In this paper, the main idea that finding a way out of the two difficulties mentioned above is using a type of tensor neural network (TNN) to build the trial function set.
-Under TNN architecture, the high-precision direct quadrature rule, like tensor product Gauss quadrature rule, can be preformed in each terms of (\ref{Energy_Definition}) instead of using Monte Carlo method.
-The TNN is inspired by the CANDECOMP/PARAFAC (CP) decomposition which decomposes a tensor as a sum of rank-one tensors \cite{wang2022tensor,beylkin2005algorithms,hackbusch2007tensor,reynolds2016randomized}.
-The CP tensor decomposition can be considered as the higher-order extensions of the singular value decomposition (SVD) for the matrices.
-If we use the low-rank approximation, the computational complexity of the numerical integration can avoid the exponential dependence on the dimension \cite{beylkin2002numerical,litsarev2015fast}.
+Under TNN architecture, the high-precision direct quadrature rule, like tensor product Gauss quadrature rule, can be preformed in each terms of (\ref{Energy_Definition}) instead of using Monte-Carlo method.
 In our previous work \cite{wang2022tensor}, we introduce the TNN architecture, prove the universal approximation property and show that the computational work for the integration of the functions built by TNN is only polynomial scale of the dimension.
-This means that TNN can be another idea to bypass the CoD and has the potential to work in solving high-dimensional partial differential eqution such as many-body Schr\"{o}dinger equation.

-Since TNN can fit well with the high-precision direct quadrature scheme, we can guarantee high-precision inner product calculation.
-In this paper, the anti-symmetry property is ensured by adding penalty terms, which are the inner product of the wave functions before and after exchanging electron positions, to the loss function.
+This means that TNN can be another idea to bypass the CoD and has the potential to work in solving high-dimensional PDE such as many-body Schr\"{o}dinger equation.
+The most important property of TNN is that the corresponding high-dimensional functions can be easily integrated with high accuracy and high efficiency.
+Then, the deduced machine learning method can achieve high accuracy in solving high-dimensional problems.
+The reason is that the integration of TNN functions can be separated into one-dimensional integration which can be computed by classical quadrature schemes with high accuracy.
+The TNN has been used to solve 20,000 dimensional Schr\"{o}dinger equation with coupled quantum harmonic oscillator potential function \cite{HuShuklaKarniadakisKawaguchi}, high-dimensional Fokker-Planck equations \cite{WangHuKawaguchiZhangKarniadakis} and high-dimensional time-dependent problems \cite{KaoZhaoZhang}.
+Since the high accuracy of high-dimensional integration of TNN functions, in this paper, the anti-symmetry property is ensured by adding penalty terms, which are the inner product of the wave functions before and after exchanging electron positions, to the loss function.
 Since $\widehat H$ is spin-independent, for simplicity, we assume that the first $N_{\uparrow}$ electrons are of spin-up and the remaining $N_{\downarrow}=N-N_{\uparrow}$ electrons are of spin-down \cite{foulkes2001quantum}.
 Since the aim here is to compute the ground state of the system, we can assume $N_{\uparrow}=\lceil\frac{N}{2}\rceil$, where $\lceil k\rceil$ the smallest integer not less than $k$.
 Then we modify the objective function as follows

 where $\lambda_{ij}^{\uparrow}$ and $\lambda_{ij}^{\downarrow}$ are the Lagrange multipliers corresponding to spin-up and spin-down electrons, respectively.